remotelabz/remotelabz-docs/docs/users/codes.md

-#Lab code
+# Lab code

-In remotelabz 2.4.4 a user can access a lab by using a specific code issued by his administrator or a teacher.
+In RemoteLabz 2.4.4, a user can access a lab by using a specific code issued by his administrator or a teacher.

 !!!warning
     Only an administrator or a teacher can create a lab code.

-##Lab code use
+## Lab code use

 To use a lab code, get to the login page and click on login with code.